Is Being Gay a Sin in the Bible?

 RELATED: Is Anal Sex a Sin in the Bible?

-It is worth noting that Leviticus 20:13 treats both male parties equally, indicating that it addresses consensual homosexual activity in a general sense rather than explicitly addressing instances of rape or coerced relationships.
+Also, it is worth noting that Leviticus 20:13 treats both male parties equally, indicating that it addresses consensual homosexual activity in a general sense rather than explicitly addressing instances of rape or coerced relationships.

 Romans 1:26-27 presents two significant and thought-provoking truths.
 Firstly, it highlights that homosexual desire deviates from God’s original intent.
 Sin has caused distortions in all our desires, including sexual ones.